LeanneCodes/mean-girls-quiz/README.md

 * Under "Source" ensure you select "main"
 * Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here -  [Mean Girls Quiz](https://leannecodes.github.io/mean-girls-quiz/)

 # Design
 * Colour Scheme